MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### <a name="format"></a>Format

-7 und 8 Ziffern plus Trennzeichen ein Kontrollkästchen Ziffern oder Buchstaben
+7-8 Ziffern Plus Trennzeichen eine Prüfziffer oder ein Buchstaben

 ### <a name="pattern"></a>Muster